Geostartico/microflow-odt-rs/README.md

 <br>

-MicroFlow is a robust and efficient TinyML inference engine designed for deploying machine learning models on embedded systems.
+MicroFlow is a robust and efficient TinyML inference and finetuning engine designed for deploying machine learning models on embedded systems.
 It was developed by Matteo Carnelos as part of his master's thesis project at the [University of Padova](https://www.unipd.it/en/) in collaboration with [Grepit AB](https://github.com/GrepitAB).
+The On-Device Training implementation was developed by Giovanni Artico as part of their master's thesis project at the [University of Padova](https://www.unipd.it/en/) in collaboration with [IAS-Lab](https://iaslab.dei.unipd.it/groups/mig/about/).

 MicroFlow uses a compiler-based approach, resulting in the following engine structure: